-In the wake of the impulses given by the Quirinal Treaty, which emphasizes the field of cultural heritage as a field of cooperation between Italy and France, the Istituto di Scienze del Patrimonio Culturale del Consiglio Nazionale delle Ricerche, the Fondation des Sciences du Patrimoine, the Institut Français Italia, and the French Embassy in Italy organise the IT-FR cooperation in Heritage Science event series: a series of ibride events, both online and in person, on the Cultural Heritage in the Green transition issue.
+In the wake of the impulses given by the Quirinal Treaty, which emphasizes the field of cultural heritage as an area of cooperation between Italy and France, the Istituto di Scienze del Patrimonio Culturale del Consiglio Nazionale delle Ricerche, the Fondation des Sciences du Patrimoine, the Institut Français Italia, and the French Embassy in Italy organise the IT-FR cooperation in Heritage Science event series: a string of hybrid events, both online and in person, on the Cultural Heritage in the Green transition issue.

 To watch the replay of the previous seminars, please visit the website of CNR ISPC and the ISPC YouTube channel.